 What is an LLC?

 An LLC (limited liability company) is a legally separate business entity that’s created under state law.
 It combines elements of a sole proprietorship, partnership, and corporation, and offers a lot of flexibility for owners.
-This structure is popular with many business owners due to the ease of setting it up, its cost-effectiveness, it’s also easier to maintain than other business structures such as S corps or C corps, and it can provide asset protection.
+This structure is popular with many business owners due to the ease of setting it up and its cost-effectiveness.
+It’s also easier to maintain than other business structures such as S corps or C corps, and it can provide asset protection.
 One person can form a single-member LLC, or multiple people can form a multi-member LLC.

 Here are some key takeaways to consider when forming an LLC: